Jlevett/Pixel-Art-Maker/README.md

 # Pixel Art Maker Project

 ## Instructions
-Run index.html on browser
+Run index.html in browser

 ##About
+The javascript file was written by myself.
-The code written by Jeremy (me) was the javascript file.
-Other code was provided for this project by Udacity.
+The CSS and HTML code was provided by Udacity.